felixge/gotraceanalyzer/README.md

 # gotraceanlyzer

-Command gotraceanalyzer turns golang tracebacks into a useful summaries.
+Command gotraceanalyzer turns golang tracebacks into useful summaries.

 If you ever starred at a go panic that showed thousands of active goroutines, this tool will help you to make more sense of it.